The ultimate guide to serendipity in business and life.

 Serendipity had a role to play in all the accomplishments of those businesses, inventions, and endeavors.

 What I had in common with these people was the wish to do something, and the perseverance to pursue the lightbulb-idea to discover some opportunities.

-Serendipity is vital both in the creative and the business realms.
+Serendipitous experiences are vital both in the creative and business realms.

 According to James Heaton;

 “serendipity is a combination of things: actively setting up opportunities, a willingness to go with the flow of events, the ability to see the thing that arises by chance, and finally, being ready to seize the opportunity—prepared both in the sense of being open to the possibility and ready to take advantage of it.”

 Serendipity is a significant factor in both the creative process and the business process

 These are valuable ideas to anyone in business.